zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (string or array of strings, optional): the base node for the local changes to retrieve.
+* `path` (string or array, optional): the base node for the local changes to retrieve.

 **Return value**: